Setting up your Panic Button in the Ring app is simple. Simply scroll down for a step-by-step guide.

 Open the side menu by tapping the three parallel lines in the upper left-hand corner of the Ring app.

 - Tap “Set Up a Device.”

 - Tap “Security Devices.”

 - Tap “Panic Buttons.”

 - Tap “Panic Button.”

 - Tap “Ready.”

-Pulling the clear tab out turns the Panic Button on.
+When prompted, pull the clear tab from the back of the device.
+This turns the Panic Button on.
 Your Alarm Base Station should find the Button automatically.